MedBlog

 Stroke patient with two therapists

-Stroke therapist Darin Choudhury and occupational therapy nurse Ivo Edimo support stroke patient Linda Lewis during a recent rehab session.
+Occupational therapist Darin Choudhury and nurse Ivo Edimo support a stroke patient during a recent rehab session.
 Inpatient rehabilitation sets the foundation for continued care at home or in a long-term rehab center.

 What happens when patients go home?